-A comparison between the previous and current Mineral Resource estimates for the Mulgine Hill deposit is shown in Table 2.
-Further evaluation of the geological data in 2017 led to the introduction of a spatially discrete high grade core within the Main zone of mineralisation in the later model.
-The combination of the new high-grade sub-domain, pit shell constraint and drilling completed by the Company has resulted in a 16% reduction of tonnes, 21% increase in grade and 6% increase in contained WO3.
+A comparison between the previous and current Mineral Resource estimates for the Mulgine Hill deposit is shown in Table 4.
+The drilling completed by the Company has resulted in a 37% increase of Indicated tonnes at Mulgine Hill with 25% more molybdenum and 4% decrease in tungsten.